 What if our results weren't conclusive?
 What if we didn't surpass a 70% certainty?

-Had the experiment revealed merely a 2% increase, for example, we would have to dismiss the sample size of 1,724 views as too small for the 2% to be statistically valid.
+Had the experiment revealed merely a 3% increase, for example, we would have to dismiss the sample size of 1,724 as too small for the 3% to be statistically valid.

-But, as mentioned in the previous section, if you have little traffic to begin with, perhaps don't risk waiting on a small, 2% change.
-The opportunity cost is high.
+But, as mentioned in the previous section, if you have little traffic to begin with, don't risk waiting on a small, 3% improvement.
+Instead, consider a new test.

-Point being, the closer an experiment's conversion objective is tied to revenue, the more worthwhile it is to patiently await small conversion boosts.
+In other words, the closer an experiment's conversion objective is to revenue, the more worthwhile it may be to confirm small conversion boosts.

-I use a task management tool, like Trello, to keep track of the A/B tests I'm running and considering in the future.
+I use a task management tool, like Trello, to track A/B tests.
+I note the following:

-When the test finishes, I additionally make note of:
+When the test is finished, I further make note of: